Foraging Packing List

 • Whistle

 • Gathering Basket or flat-bottomed bag.
-Extra bags or buckets to keep in the car.

-• Soft-bristled brush: old toothbrush or vegetable brush
+• Soft-bristled brush, old toothbrush or vegetable brush

-• Small Tarp or Trash Bag: to spread out your mushrooms for identification during the program
+• Small tarp or trash bag: to spread out your mushrooms for identification during the program.

 • Hand Lens or Magnifying Glass (optional)